hotwired/stimulus/handbook/01_introduction.md

 When your JavaScript behavior is mapped out in magic attributes, you can _read_ a fragment of HTML and know what's going on.
 That's a welcome relief when you return to a template six months later and don't recall exactly how things fit together.

-Readable markup also means that others on your team can easily look at templates—or even the web inspector on a production page—to quickly trace behavior or diagnose an issue.
+Readable markup also means that others on your team can easily look at templates—or even the developer console on a production page—to quickly trace behavior or diagnose an issue.

 ## The Water's Warm